Best Shoes for Kids with Pronation – Improve Posture and Gait

 • Available in medium and wide widths.

-• Also available with laces on Zappos and Amazon.
+• Also available with laces on Amazon.

 • I suggest that you get this shoe a whole size larger than your child’s current foot size.